 I’ll be blunt – I don’t like most forms of cross-training.
 I’m a purist and dislike most fitness classes at the gym, CrossFit, stair climbers, and other high-impact sports like basketball, soccer, ultimate frisbee, and softball.

 If you want to be the Renaissance Man of general athletics, go have fun.

 But if you want to run fast and stay healthy, let’s prioritize what’s important.
-There are two types of cross-training that are best for runners: strength work and aerobic work.
+There are two types of cross-training that are best for runners: strength exercises and endurance training.
 Here I want to focus on the aerobic aspect of cross-training – you can read more about strength here.

 - They’re as specific as you can get to running without actually running

 - They’re impact free (no impact forces means the injury rate is dramatically lower, meaning less risk to you)

 Because I’m a running coach and my job is to get athletes to the starting line in better shape with fewer running injuries, every aspect of training has advantages and disadvantages.